buzzysin-student/cse201920/algorithms/labs/exsheet1.md

    If 5n in O(n) then 0 <= 5n <= c \* n

-   this implies c = 5, for all n
+   This is true when c = 5, for all n

    Since c exists, then 5n in O(n)